-Featured beneath the Arranger Timeline is the familiar Detail Editor Panel.
+Featured beneath the Arranger Timeline is the familiar Detail Editor Panel

 Finally, the Inspector Panel and all of the access panels are available in this view, with only one being visible at a time on the right of screen.
 You may also notice in the image above four directional arrows in the bottom of the Inspector Panel.
-Pressing the up or down arrow will nudge any selected notes by one semitone, and pressing the left or right arrow will shift any selected notes by the current beat grid resolution (see ???).
+Pressing the up or down arrow will nudge any selected notes by one semitone, and pressing the left or right arrow will shift any selected notes by the current beat grid resolution (see section 3.1.2).

 ARR.
-This specialized Arrange View is quite similar to the standard version (see ???).
+This specialized Arrange View is quite similar to the standard version (see chapter 3).